Friday, August 16, 2024

 So yeah, Wind Waker is obviously primarily known for its incredibly timeless cel-shaded artstyle, and yeah, it still looks phenomenal to this day, especially the HD version.
 Link in this game is the most dynamic and expressive he's ever been, the colors are so bright and vibrant, the characters are instantly recognizable, and the clever usage of both lighting and particle effects makes the entire game look and feel like a professionally-produced animated movie.
 There's also so much extra physics elements, like how the bridges wobble and you can break them by cutting their ropes, or how the grass and trees sway in the wind, or the varied waves of the ocean, or the way enemy weapons feel like their own objects separate from the mobs that wield them.
 Wind Waker feels almost ahead of its time in how alive it is, this might be one of my favorite artstyles for a game ever, backlash be damned.
 The soundtrack is also one of the better ones in the series, going for a unique celtic style that helps it stand out, though I will admit I prefer the higher-quality instruments of the HD version. like the Title Theme, The Great Sea, Windfall Island, and of course Dragon Roost Island, a track so timeless and universally beloved that it was repurposed in the BotW games... twice.
 That being said, the boss themes are far and away the highlight of Wind Waker's OST for me, with tracks like Mini Boss, Helmaroc King, Gohdan, Jalhalla, and especially Molgera really standing out as some of Zelda's better tracks.

 The story is also one of my favorites in a Zelda game, it plays around with the Zelda mythos in some really inventive ways.
 While games like Link's Awakening and Majora's Mask stripped out as much iconography to see what remained, Wind Waker focused on its characters rediscovering that iconography.
 Toon Link has easily the best character arc out of any iteration of Link because he's not immediately heroic, he's a rash, immature, occasionally assholish kid who's only spurred into action because his sister gets kidnapped, and even then he's in over his head.
 Seeing this version of Link slowly grow into the hero we know him as is a fun twist on the formula, and while Skyward Sword would also take a similar approach, I think Wind Waker executes it better.
+Keep in mind that this was my first Zelda game too, so realizing the bratty little kid I was playing as at the start of the game was the legendary Link I've heard so much about was quite the surprise.
 I also love Tetra as a side character, having Zelda be a morally gray pirate is yet another incredibly fun twist, to the point where I kinda wish she stayed as Tetra for the entire game.
 And Ganondorf is probably the most fleshed-out the character has ever been, having had centuries to reflect on his failures in past Zelda games and becoming a more reflective person, and a more serene threat, in the process.
 Wind Waker's main themes are mostly about change, not just within the lives of its characters, but within the world.
 The Hyrule we used to know is gone, but that just leaves an entire canvas of possibilities waiting to be explored.

 It might seem pretty hypocritical that I'm praising Wind Waker for moving on from the past and charting a unique identity when I criticize the recent entries in the series so often for charting their own identities, but I think it's a bit more nuanced than that.
 Zelda games do need to establish their own unique identities and make bold swings so the series doesn't get stale, but I am still expecting the kind of experience only a Zelda game can uniquely offer, and Wind Waker still manages to offer one stellar Zelda experience.
 In terms of gameplay, Wind Waker does control almost identically to its predecessors, but there is some genuine refinement here, especially in the combat.
 Prior entries in the series mostly built their combat around item play, you only had basic sword-slashes so it was all about smart usage of the right items to really get a leg up on your opponent.
 Wind Waker, on the other hand, focuses on fleshing out the swordplay to make it more fun and engaging.
 There's now a Parry move where you can counter an enemy that's just about to hit you, and while it's fairly easy to pull off, it's immensely satisfying and is put to great use in some of the lategame boss fights.
 You also eventually get an upgrade for the standard spin attack called the Hurricane Spin which causes Link to wildly spin around flailing his sword, and it's insanely fun to use.
 My favorite addition to the combat though is the ability to steal enemy weapons and use them against them, lending a more unpredictable feel to combat that really worked for the game.
 Wind Waker also introduces a few really fun exclusive items like the Grappling Hook and the Deku Leaf to help it stand out from other games.